Reverend Horatio Townsend (5D02)

 (6) It was originally published in the Cork Standard on 20 December 1837.
 By coincidence a Chancery Notice about the lands of Rathduff, RathMcCarthy and Rathsallagh in Co Tipperary by John Sealy Townsend [507] appears alongside the obituary.

-(7) The entry for Kincraigie in the National University of Ireland (NUI) Galway Connacht and Munster Landed Estates Database records "Willam Burton Leslie was leasing land and out-offices from the Ladies Boyle at the time of Griffith's Valuation.
+(7) The entry for Kincraigie in the University of Galway Landed Estates Database records "Willam Burton Leslie was leasing land and out-offices from the Ladies Boyle at the time of Griffith's Valuation.
 The property is labelled Woodview on the first edition Ordnance Survey map.
 The property later bacame Kincraigie where he lived with his wife, Jane Florence McCartie, the widow of Horace Townsend.
 Jane's son, also Horace, owned the house until the early twentieth century.
 Later the home of the Travers family and now a ruin."